Meconium is a newborn's first poop. This sticky, thick, dark green poop is made

 inhaled nitric oxide.
 This gas is added to oxygen to open blood vessels and improve

-oxygenation.
-The ECMO machine, using a pump that works like the heart, pumps blood
+The ECMO machine, using a pump that works like the heart, pumps blood from the body

-from the body through an artificial lung.
-Like a normal lung, it adds oxygen to the
+through an artificial lung.
+Like a normal lung, it adds oxygen to the blood and removes

 Most babies with MAS get better within a few days or weeks, depending on how much